cloudfoundry/guardian/grootfs/README.md

 - The `driver` you pass to init-store must be compatible with the mounted path.
 - The command can currently only be run as root, with the mounted store owned by root.
+- It can take a number of uid/gid mappings to initialize the store with.
+- If no mappings are provided, the store will be owned by host root user.
+- If mappings are provided, the store will be owned by the namespace root user specified.
 - Eventually this command will create a mounted filesystem for you, and will allow multiple independent stores to be set within one mount.